raspberrypilearning/scratch3-use-text-tool/en/step_1.md

 Click on the **Font** drop-down menu and select the font that you want:
 ![The Font drop-down menu showing the fonts available to use within Scratch.](images/from-me-text-font.png){:width="300px"}

-If you want to resize your text, click on the **Select** (Arrow) tool and select your text, then drag the corner handles to resize your text:
+If you want to resize your text, click on the **Select** (Arrow) tool and select the text, then drag the corner handles to resize the text:
 ![The Select (Arrow) tool and resize handles.](images/from-me-arrow-resize.png){:width="300px"}

-If you want to change the **Fill** colour of your text, use the **Fill** colour chooser to select a colour, then select the **Fill** (Bucket) tool and hold your mouse cursor over your text.
+If you want to change the **Fill** colour of your text, use the **Fill** colour chooser to select a colour, then select the **Fill** (Bucket) tool and hold your mouse cursor over the text.
 The text will automatically change colour.
 Click on the text to make the change:
 ![The Fill (Bucket) tool.](images/from-me-fill-bucket.png){:width="150px"}

 If you want each word in a message to be a different colour, size, and font, follow the process above for each word in your message.